Translate

 This one is a Subalpine warbler.

-Countless waterways and fish farms line the road as we moved on towards the town of Trebujena.
+Countless waterways and fish farms lined the road as we moved towards Trebujena.

-There were many wading species, here a Snipe, the river bank baked and fractured from the immense heat.
+There were many wading species, and here was a snipe; the river bank baked and fractured from the immense heat.

-The following morning we caught site of a Short-Eared Owl flying along the roadside as we continued to the Dehesa de Abajo.
+The following morning, we saw a Short-Eared Owl flying along the roadside as we continued to the Dehesa de Abajo.

-Early morning at the Dehesa de Abajo, with its huge White Stork colony, the largest in Europe.
+Early morning at the Dehesa de Abajo, with its vast White Stork colony, the largest in Europe.

-every Olive tree has a nest similar to the one shown above.
+and every olive tree has a nest similar to the one shown above.

 The Storks seemed as miserable as us in the damp mist and gloom.